-The purpose of the article on Romans 9 – 11 is to determine the meaning of the name “Israel” in the New Testament.
+The purpose of the article on Romans 9 – 11 is to determine what the name “Israel” means in the New Testament.
 Both Romans 9 and 11 contain strong election statements.
-Because it discusses the chapters verse by verse, the article on Romans 9 – 11 comments on these election statements in four different sections.
-The purpose of this article is to bring these thoughts together into a single article.
+The article on Romans 9 and 11 discusses these chapters verse by verse.
+It, therefore, comments on these election statements in four different sections.
+The purpose of the current article is to bring these thoughts together into a single article.

-It is advisable that the main article be read before this one.
+It is advisable that the article on Romans 9 and 11 is read before the current one.

 The article on Romans 9 – 11 argues that the question in these chapters is why Israel failed.
 Both Romans 9 and 11 explain Israel’s failure as God’s decision, namely that God elected a remnant.
 Romans 9:6 refers to the remnant as the (true) “Israel”.
 The election of the true Israel is explained in Romans 9 using the example of Jacob, which is concluded as follows:

-This sounds unfair, and Paul is quick to explain that election does not depend on what the individual wants or does (9:16), but only on God’s mercy (9:15):
+This sounds unfair, and Paul is quick to explain that election does not depend on what the individual wants or does (Rom 9:16), but only on God’s mercy (Rom 9:15):

 He has mercy on whom He desires, and He hardens whom He desires.
-(9:18)
+(Rom 9:18)

 This verse is part of the discussion of the election of Jacob.
-God had mercy on Jacob, but hardened Esau.
-But since Romans 9 uses Jacob as example of the election of the true Israel (9:6), it means that God had mercy on the true Israel, and hardened the rest of Israel.
+God had mercy on Jacob but hardened Esau.
+But since Romans 9 uses Jacob as an example of the election of the true Israel (Rom 9:6), it means that God had mercy on the true Israel, and hardened the rest of Israel.

-The election of the true Israel is also illustrated with the Potter’s vessels (9:19-21), where it is argued that the potter has the right over the clay, to make from the same lump one vessel for honorable use and another for common use (9:21).
+The election of the true Israel is also illustrated with the Potter’s vessels (Rom 9:19-21), where it is argued that the potter has the right over the clay, to make from the same lump one vessel for honorable use and another for common use (Rom 9:21).

-Romans 11:1-10 describe the remnant in clear election language as “His people whom He foreknew” (v2), “a remnant according to God’s gracious choice” (v5) and as those who were “chosen” (v7).
-In contrast the “rest” of Israel (v7), which is that part of Israel that has been rejected through the election of the remnant, is described as hardened (v7).
+Romans 11:1-10 describes the remnant in clear election language as “His people whom He foreknew” (Rom 11:2), “a remnant according to God’s gracious choice” (Rom 11:5) and as those who were “chosen” (v7).
+In contrast, the “rest” of Israel (Rom 11:7), which is that part of Israel that has been rejected through the election of the remnant, is described as hardened (v7).

 Most people seem to understand these verses to say that God decides who goes to heaven and who goes to hell.
 But it is proposed here that there is no need to read election to salvation into these verses, as explained below: